Why Oppose?

-It Destorys Green Spaces
+It Destroys Green Spaces

 The ground contamination, which was exacerbated by previous manufacturing (including car manufacturing) in the area, is larger and more spread than most realise.